Intel: Another Threat Emerges (And It's Not Zen)

 Seeing this progression, it's obvious what Intel is doing.
 It's not competitive at the GPU level, so it will be trying to bypass GPUs altogether by providing FPGA solutions geared towards the server room.
 FPGAs remain programmable, much like CPUs and GPUs, so they should be a good fit for highly-specialized tasks at which GPUs excel, while keeping their flexibility to handle different tasks over time.

 It's doubtful that the server room will ever make the jump towards ASICs except for highly-specialized, mission-critical and unchanging, tasks.
-ASICs lose their flexibility, as once they're manufactured they can only solve the task they were built to solve.
+ASICs lose their flexibility, as once they're manufactured, they can only solve the task they were built to solve.
 Thus, Intel had only two choices:

 - Become competitive in GPUs, which is a uncertain endeavor at best.